Pjdash/IVY-Homes/README.md

 ## Deployment

 Deploy as a Vite static site on Vercel, Netlify, Cloudflare Pages, or Render.

 Add `VITE_IVY_API_URL` and `VITE_IVY_API_KEY` as build environment variables, then use the generated `dist` directory or the platform's Vite preset.

-## AI disclosure
+## Submission

-This implementation was created with an LLM and reviewed locally with a production build.
-API findings and submission answers must be generated and checked by the candidate using their assigned key.
+The final `submission.json` contains the assignment answers and only the API findings reproduced using my assigned key.

+The reproducible data collection and calculation logic is available in [`scripts/generate_submission.js`](scripts/generate_submission.js).

+The API key is not included in the README, source files, screenshots, or git history.